-When I first sent my son to preschool, he went to a traditional preschool – the kind I remember.
+When I first sent my son to preschool, he went to a traditional preschool – the kind I remember, and you probably do too!
 A carpet with letters and spots for each kid to sit.
 Charts on the wall showing the alphabet, calendar, weather.
 Super cute crafts for every holiday, with a Pinterest perfect sample of what they would be making that day.
 But he wasn’t learning his letters.
 He wasn’t great at sitting.
 He wasn’t participating in the crafts.
 So we moved him over to a play-based preschool.
 And he LOVED it.
 But everyone else?
 Well, they thought we were crazy.
 And I learned there are a LOT of myths about play based education.

 No. Just, no. The teachers are so engaged and in touch with these kids and how to best teach them, not just watch them.
 It may seem like they are just supervising kids’ play, but if you watch them closely, you’ll see how much work goes into facilitating healthy play.
 Teaching children how to play with each other.
 And, ultimately, learning a great deal in the process.